Robert-DeForrest-Reynolds/Godot-Data-Persistence/README.md

 Currently only int, float, String, Vector2, and Vector2i are supported data types to reload.
 I hope to support the rest of the data types soon.

+All functions have snake_case forms as well as PascalCase, because well, I just prefer PascalCase.

 ---

 ## Data Methods